top of page

 Getting to know.....
 Adrian Whalley

-When he moved to a senior school in Liverpool, Adrian became a member of its Christian Union (which he went on to chair) and he led Saturday morning church services organised by the pupils.
-It was at this school that Adrian also developed his passion for athletics and cross-country running, loving the sense of escape and freedom that it gave him (whatever the weather!): “running for me is a time for thinking and freedom ....”.
-Adrian’s years at university however, became for him a time of increasing self-questioning, and particularly about how to be a gay Christian; he explains “it was difficult to know how to put being gay together with Christian learning, as in the Bible there did not seem to be gay people .... ”.
+On finishing at the local primary school, Adrian was sent to Liverpool College, an independent day senior school.
+In due course, Adrian became a member of its Christian Union, which he went on to chair.
+The school had a chapel and Adrian became responsible for organising and sometimes leading the Saturday morning services organised by the pupils.
+It was here that Adrian further developed his passion for music (singing and playing the ‘cello) and also for athletics and cross-country running which were his “escape” from the rugby and cricket!; he loved the sense of escape and freedom that this gave him, whatever the weather: “running for me is a time for thinking and freedom ....
+I've always loved getting absolutely filthy in the mud, which is not at all fitting of my lifestyle! " Adrian then moved on to university to read Law.
+His years at University however, became a time of increasing self-questioning, and particularly about whether it was possible to be Christian and to be gay; he explains “it was difficult to know how to put being gay together with Christian learning, as, in the Bible, there did not seem to be any gay people .... ”.

-Adrian subsequently moved to London to begin working as a solicitor and there he started to attend a well-known Anglican Evangelical church called ‘All Souls’ in Langham Place near Oxford Street.
+After Law College Adrian moved to London to complete his training as a solicitor and there he started to attend a well-known Anglican Evangelical church called ‘All Souls’ near Oxford Street.
 This church was very active; it offered a wide range of groups and was very popular with young professionals, so he was initially very impressed by the dynamism and energy of the community there.
-However, he recalls how one Sunday a very well-known preacher called John Stott delivered a derogatory sermon about homosexuality which upset him greatly.
-“I felt as if a door had been slammed in my face and that I didn’t want to go back to All Souls again” Adrian recalls “so I spoke first with a friend from there who just told me I should ‘tow the line’ and then spoke with several of the curates, but my conversations with them did not get anywhere either.”
-I ask Adrian whether this had led him to doubt himself or his faith and he explains that despite this upsetting experience he still felt strong in his convictions about his faith and himself.
-“I knew God had made me like this and must have had a purpose.
-Although I had wondered why God had made me like this, I knew it was for me to discover what this purpose is” and even though in the ensuing years church provided no clear answer for Adrian, he continued to be a regular churchgoer and his faith remained strong.
+However, he recalls how one Sunday a very well-known minister called John Stott, who was a powerful preacher and author, delivered a derogatory sermon about homosexuality which upset Adrian very greatly.
+“I felt as if a door had been slammed in my face and that I didn’t want to go back to All Souls ever again!”
+Adrian recalls “so I spoke first with an All Souls curate and then separately, with a barrister lay reader whom I greatly respected; but both whilst sympathising, just told me that this is the way that it is, without seeming to me to have any understanding at all of my situation.”
+I ask Adrian whether this had led him to doubt himself or his faith and he explains that, despite being very upset (his first time ever feeling like this) he still felt strong in his convictions about his faith and himself.
+“I knew God had made me like this and must have a reason for doing so.
+Although I had wondered why, I knew it was for me to discover what this purpose is.”
+Even though in the ensuing years the church provided no clear answer for Adrian, he continued to be a regular churchgoer and his faith remained strong.

-Later on, Adrian settled in Leicestershire in England and it was there that he first felt called to become an Anglican Lay Reader’.
-He found a church near Loughborough where the Vicar supported him to undertake the relevant training.
-However, a change in career then led Adrian to work as a fundraiser for Christian Aid in Hertfordshire, based at the Anglican diocesan office at St Albans near London, so he completed the training in Hertfordshire and was then ‘licensed’ by an interim bishop in Leicestershire in 2015.
-One’s licensing by an Anglican Bishop as a Lay Reader has to be reviewed every three years and involves reporting any change in your circumstances, so in 2018 as part of this review Adrian reported that he had recently married Daniel.
-A new Bishop had by then arrived in Leicester and asked Adrian to come to a meeting where the Bishop told him that he would have to look into the matter further.
+After working abroad for a while, Adrian eventually settled back in England in Leicestershire and it was here that he first felt called to become an Anglican Lay Reader’.
+He found a church near Loughborough where the Vicar supported him to undertake the relevant training; however, a change in career then led Adrian to work some distance away as a fundraiser for Christian Aid in Hertfordshire, based at the Anglican diocesan offices at St Albans near London.
+This meant that Adrian had to complete his Lay Reader training there but was then ‘licensed’ by an Interim Bishop in Leicestershire in 2015.
+One’s licensing by an Anglican Bishop as a Lay Reader has to be reviewed every three years and involves reporting any change in your circumstances, so in 2018 as part of this review Adrian informed Leicester Diocese that he had recently married Daniel.
+A new Bishop had by then arrived in Leicester and asked Adrian to come to a meeting where, after some discussion, Adrian was told by the Bishop that he would have to look into the matter further.

 Coming to Nice and Holy Trinity

-Adrian would never have ended up spending part of each year in Nice had he not met and married Daniel, a Frenchman who grew in the Var a couple of hours from Nice.
-Because Daniel is a practising Buddhist they had a Buddhist wedding ceremony in 2018 at the UK headquarters of SGI, a lay-Buddhist society: “it was a very multi-cultural celebration as there were eighteen different nationalities present!” he recalls.
+Adrian would never have ended up spending part of each year in Nice had he not met and married Daniel, a Frenchman who grew-up in Roquefort-La-Bédoule which is a couple of hours by car from Nice.
+Because Daniel is a practising Buddhist, they had a Buddhist wedding ceremony in 2018 at Taplow Court in Berkshire, which is the UK headquarters of SGI, a lay-Buddhist organisation.
+“It was a very multi-cultural celebration as there were eighteen different nationalities present!
+A priested university friend gave us a christian blessing at the reception on a boat on the Thames” Adrian recalls.

-Adrian first came to Nice at the end of 2020, as Daniel had previously thought about having somewhere here for when he retired.
-It was less than a year later that they took possession of their new apartment and it was only then that Adrian discovered Holy Trinity by chance, when walking along the Rue de la Buffa; so he came along the following Sunday and met Father Peter and other members of our congregation.
+Adrian first visited Nice at the end of 2016 as Daniel had previously thought about having somewhere here for when he retired.
+Covid delayed things but in mid 2021 they took possession of their apartment in Liberation.
+Adrian then discovered Holy Trinity by chance, when walking along the Rue de la Buffa; so he came along the following Sunday and met Father Peter and other members of our congregation.
 As a regular churchgoer Adrian is delighted to have found a friendly Anglican community where he can continue to attend services when not in England.
-“It is great to see how our church here has flourished in the past few years” he says.
-“I feel at home here and find it to be a wonderful place of learning.
-I love Jeremy’s preaching and the message that he gives, and I have always particularly valued being part of a church where the music is important.”
+“It is particularly great to see how our churches in both Nice and Vence have flourished in the past few years” he says.
+“I feel very ‘at home’ here and find it to be a wonderful place for learning and friendship.
+Jeremy is a gifted preacher and Jeremy’s wife Christine is an essential part of the team.
+The music is an important element for me too.”

 bottom of page